PPP wants DCEO Myers removed from recount

-The Opposition People’s Progressive Party will be making a formal request to the Chair of the Guyana Elections Commission Ret’d Justice Claudette Singh, calling for the removal of the Deputy Cheif Elections Officer Roxanne Myers from the recount process.
+The Opposition People’s Progressive Party will be writing to the Chair of the Guyana Elections Commission (GECOM) Ret’d Justice Claudette Singh, seeking the removal of the Deputy Chief Elections Officer (DCEO) Roxanne Myers from the ongoing recount process at the Arthur Chung Conference Center (ACCC).

-Executive Member of the party, Anil Nandlall accused Myers of directly attempting to undermine the transparency of the process.
+Executive Member of the Opposition, Anil Nandlall yesterday at the recount site, told reporters of his party’s intention to send a letter to the Chair, seeking her removal.

-According to him, this was evident in her request to ban all cellphones from party agents.
-This ban, he said was later reverted.
+The reason for their move, the party cited in a press statement, that Myers “has been trying to stymie the recount process and undermine its transparency.”

 May 10, 2020